ShinyRice/citpass/README.md

 # citpass - "See it pass"

-**There's some code written, but I haven't gotten to file encryption yet.
-I'm not sure how long it will take me to get this to a usable state.
+**I'm not sure how long it will take me to get this to a usable state.
 Don't depend on this for now.**

 This is a simple password manager for Linux, inspired in part by [pass](https://www.passwordstore.org/).